nishpatell18/cummins-service-engineering-ai-workflow/README.md

 **Phase 2 (LLM narrative):**
 - Structured prompt with all Phase 1 evidence
 - Gemma 3 generates a clinical diagnostic narrative for the tech
-- Falls back to a `[ZZZ FALLBACK]` plaintext message if Ollama is offline

 Every run writes a decision log to `backend/logs/{ticket_id}_triage.json`.